It’s a Journey, Not a Race: Embracing Growth’s Ups and Downs

 How to Embrace the Ups and Downs in Your Journey

-So, how do you deal with a path that feels more like a scribble than a line?
-Here are some ways to keep your heart open and your feet steady:
+So, how do you deal with a path that feels more like a scribble than a straight line?
+The truth is, you don’t have to control it—you just have to learn how to move with it.

 1. Redefine Progress